Wellness

 • Lavender is a natural insect repellent.
 Its strong scent deters bugs and insects, making it a great natural alternative to chemical-based bug sprays.

-• Lavender is a natural air purifier.
-Its strong scent helps to remove odors and purify the air.
+• Lavender is a natural deodorizer.
+Its strong scent helps to remove odors.

 • Lavender oil is also popular in many skin care products due to its antiseptic and anti-inflammatory properties.
-It can soothe sunburn, eczema, and other skin conditions.
+In some instances, it can help soothe mild cases of sunburn, eczema, and other skin conditions.

 • Lavender is also used in cooking and baking.
 Its floral flavor is perfect for sweet and savory dishes and can be used to make wellness functional tea, syrups, and even ice cream.